sunshinescience/sunshinescience.github.io/_posts/2019-06-30-pandas-example1.md

     plt.show()

 <img src="/assets/img/mag_spectral_class_plot.png">

 It appears that there is a trend shown here, in which the absolute magnitude increases with cooler stars (based on their spectral class).
 Stars are classified based on their spectra (elements they absorb) and their temperature.
 Stars with lower luminosities emit less light, and thus are dimmer (i.e., they have higher absolute magnitudes).
 The more luminous a star is, the smaller the numerical value of its [absolute magnitude](https://en.wikipedia.org/wiki/Absolute_magnitude).
-This is approximately illustrated in the trend here.
+This is approximately illustrated in the trend shown here.